 Here are a few easy things you can do to track your funds:

-- Use Online or Mobile Banking and account alerts with push notification, as well as email, or text alerts* to monitor your account balances and account activity.
+- Use Digital Banking and account alerts with push notification, as well as email, or text alerts* to monitor your account balances and account activity.

 - If you have made any recent deposits, please keep in mind that deposits are subject to verification and may be unavailable for immediate withdrawal.